HealerMikado/image_quantization/README.md

 # Color quantization

-This projet is just a small projet to use AWS Serverless Application Model (SAM) and doing some image treatment in python.
+This project is just a small project to use AWS Serverless Application Model (SAM) and doing some image treatment in python.

 The application architecture is :
 - A s3 bucket to store incoming image